3. Install

 This section documents how to setup PEAT for optimal use on each supported platform.
 Refer to Operate for next steps after completing installation.

 PEAT is distributed in multiple formats customized to each supported platform.
-All formats are included in the PEAT Release Archive.
+All formats are included in official releases on GitHub.
 If you need to build the executables manually or know more about the various distribution methods, refer to the Packaging and distribution of PEAT.

 3.1.
 Installation